Salesian College, Farnborough: Recent history

-The College maintains links with the nearby Alton Convent School and often organises joint activities and events together, such as the yearly Lower Sixth trip to Tregoyd and the Senior College Prom.
+The College maintains links with the nearby Alton Convent School and organises joint activities and events together, such as the yearly Lower Sixth trip to Tregoyd and the Senior College Prom.
 The most recent addition to the college is the renovation of the old music school.
 The process began during the 2012–2013 academic year and the new Father Brendan McGuinness Music Building was completed and officially opened in September 2013.
-It is named in honour of the college's former chaplain who has a long-standing affiliation with the college, lasting over half a century.
+It is named in honour of the college's former chaplain.